-In 2019, the Group recognized rent expense amounting to P13.27 million included under "Cost of Sales' and 'Operating Expenses' in the consolidated statement of comprehensive income in relation with the short-term leases where recognition exemption were availed upon adoption of PFRS 16 (nil in 2018 and 2017, see Notes 21 and 22).
+In 2020 and 2019, the Group recognized rent expense amounting to $\mathbb{P}3.62$ million and $\mathbb{P}13.27$ million, respectively, included under "Cost of Sales' and 'Operating Expenses' in the consolidated statements of comprehensive income in relation with the short-term leases where recognition exemption were availed upon adoption of PFRS 16 (nil in 2018, see Notes 21 and 22).

-The lease liabilities were measured at the present value of the remaining lease payments discounted at the Group's weighted average incremental borrowing rate of 7.77% as at January 1, 2019.
-Current and noncurrent portion of lease liabilities as of December 31, 2019 amounted to $\mathbb{P}14.17$ million and $\mathbb{P}93.37$ million, respectively.
+The lease liabilities were measured at the present value of the remaining lease payments discounted at the Group's weighted average incremental borrowing rate of 6.32 % and 7.77% in 2020 and 2019, respectively.